7 Things the Best Metal Sheds All Have in Common

 The best metal sheds are generally prefabricated and delivered in one piece.
+(We have an entire article devoted to what prefab shed/garages are.)
 This allows the construction to be completed at a manufacturing facility where craftsmen can work with maximum efficiency.
 The result is a higher quality shed and less stress when delivery time comes.
 Rolling a completed building off of a truck is still simpler than snapping metal pieces together.
 Speaking of snapping a shed together…

 6. The best metal sheds are highly secure

 If a shed can be easily snapped together, it can also be…easily snapped apart.
 If you’re storing lawn equipment, ATVs, or other valuables in your shed, you’ll want to put at least some thought into how secure your building is.
 You'll want a building that makes it as difficult as possible for the wrong people to get their hands on your valuables.
 And that means access to your shed shouldn’t be as simple as popping apart a snap-together seam or prying off a flimsy door handle.

 High quality metal sheds feature paneling that’s securely screwed to the frame with heavy-duty screws, rather than snapped together.
 In addition, there should be a lockable heavy-duty latch on the door.
 Any windows should be locked from the inside as well.